A Garden Room is a dream…

 On average, a set of around 20 ground screws would take around 3-4 hours to install.
 So in terms of installation time, it would be a fraction compared to a traditional concrete plinth.

-What is the process for organising your Ground Screw base from No More Digging?
+What is the process for organising your Ground Screw base from Ground Screws Scotland?

-If your site needs ground screws rather than a traditional base then we’ll refer you to No More Digging, once you’ve bought your G&M building.
-They’ll give you final cost and installation date.
+If your site needs ground screws rather than a traditional base then we’ll refer you to Ground Screws Scotland, once you’ve bought your G&M building.
+They’ll give you the final cost and installation date.

-We’ll liaise directly with No More Digging to ensure that they have the right frame for installation and to ensure that it is ready for delivery and assembly of your G&M building.
+We’ll liaise directly with Ground Screws Scotland to ensure that they have the right frame for installation and to ensure that it is ready for delivery and assembly of your G&M building.